User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: User Simulation as a Step toward AGI

 \section{User Simulation as a Step toward AGI}

-The overarching goal of developing a realistic user simulator is, in many respects, aligned with the broader objective of creating intelligent agents with human-like intelligence, namely, the pursuit of AGI.
-A sophisticated user simulator that mimics human behaviour would respond to system interactions and select appropriate actions to accomplish a given task.
-In a similar way, an intelligent agent designed to assist a user in completing a task would respond to the user's actions and select appropriate actions (such as choosing suitable system services to support the user).
-Thus, both user simulation agents and intelligent task agents share a common modeling approach, enabling optimization through reinforcement learning algorithms.
+The overarching goal of developing a realistic user simulator is, in many respects, fundamentally aligned with the broader objective of creating intelligent agents with human-like intelligence, namely, the pursuit of AGI.
+A critical bottleneck hindering faster progress toward AGI is the heavy reliance on human interaction data for training and evaluation.
+This process is inherently slow, expensive, and difficult to scale.
+User simulation addresses this directly: by generating synthetic interaction data and providing scalable evaluation environments, it acts not merely as a useful tool, but as a critical catalyst required to accelerate AGI development~\citep{Balog:2026:CACM}.
+Furthermore, this alignment is reflected in shared technological foundations.
+Importantly, this is not a recent trend, but an empirical reality evident throughout AI history.
+From early rule-based expert systems to probabilistic models, and now to the current wave of Transformer architectures and LLMs, advancements in core AI technologies have consistently been leveraged simultaneously to build both more capable task agents and more realistic user simulators.
+Today, this structural alignment is most evident in how both user simulation agents and intelligent task agents share a common mathematical modeling approach, enabling optimization through reinforcement learning algorithms.
 The key differences lie in the definitions of states, actions, and reward functions.
 For user simulation, the goal (reward) is to mimic real user behaviour, while for task agents, the reward is typically tied to providing an effective and user-friendly service for task completion.
-Additionally, user simulation centers on user actions, whereas intelligent agents focus on system responses.
-Because of this similarity, the technical challenges in building intelligent user simulators may mirror those encountered in developing intelligent task agents.
-Consequently, we anticipate broader connections between research in user simulation and various other fields of AI.
+Because of this deep synergy, the technical challenges in building intelligent user simulators mirror those encountered in developing intelligent task agents.
+Consequently, we anticipate that research into user simulation technology and intelligent task agents must advance hand-in-hand.
+The necessity of this co-evolution becomes particularly evident when examining the architectural requirements for true human-AI collaboration.

-\subsubsection{\textbf{The Importance of User Simulation in Human-AI Collaboration}}
+\subsection{The Importance of User Simulation in Human-AI Collaboration}